YassineMEJRI/LunarLogic/README.md

 ## How to run?

 Execute the jar with `java -jar` command.
-You can either provide input as application arguments, otherwise you will be prompted to enter them one by one.
+You can either provide input as application arguments, or you will be prompted to enter them one by one.

 Example:
 ```